AlexandraVolokhova/stochasticity_in_neural_ode/README.md

 ## External libraries:
 We adapted code from the following repositories:
 * [torchdiffeq](https://github.com/rtqichen/torchdiffeq) is a library for solving differential equations numerically using PyTorch.
-We added a numerical solver for stochastic equations there.
+We added a numerical solver for stochastic equations in this lib.
-* [exman](https://github.com/ferrine/exman) is an experiment manager (a logger and an argument parser), our adopted version is in the ```myexman``` directory
+* [exman](https://github.com/ferrine/exman) is an experiment manager (a logger and an argument parser), our adapted version is in the ```myexman``` directory